airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 parameters after a function call returns.

 The next instruction moves _%eax_ to _%ebx_.
 What\'s in _%eax_?
 It is
-`factorial`\'s return valuereturn value.
+`factorial`\'s return value.
 In our case, it is the value of the factorial function.
 With 4 as our parameter, 24 should be our return value.
 Remember, return values are always stored in _%eax_.
 We want to return this value as the status code to the operating system.